 Crystallization is a good option if you are committed to zero discharge.
 This technology is particularly suitable for high salinity effluents (brines).

-For applications in which simultaneous concentration and drying in the same equipment is required: Crystallization of brines, concentration of spent working baths and concentration of extracts and fragrances.
+This industrial vacuum crystallizer is used for applications in which simultaneous concentration and drying in the same equipment is required: Crystallization of brines, concentration of spent working baths and concentration of extracts and fragrances.

 The product can be extracted manually or with the help of a spindle (optional).